 Balloon-Free LBI is a grassroots organization whose sole purpose is to educate the public on the these dangers and the unique threat they pose to our island’s ecology and economy.
 Toward this end, the Garden Club of LBI has generously provided funds for two thousand pamphlets that were distributed at local municipal and taxpayer meetings, fairs, festivals and civic gatherings.

-This past June, we began to make progress when Long Beach Township passed an ordinance banning mass balloon releases.
+In June 2017, we began to make progress when Long Beach Township passed an ordinance banning mass balloon releases.
 Our aim is to have other local governments follow its lead until LBI is Balloon-Free.

 Marine Mammal Stranding Center